rmarable/Ec2InstanceMaker/README.md

 * Custom i.e. user-provided IAM instance profiles that can be created from user-supplied JSON policy documents or pre-existing IAM roles.
 Guidance for how to communicate with your local DevOps team to get their support with deployment of tthe aforementioned policy documents is also provided in the "Note to DevOps Teams" section below.

+* Control of the IAM namespace used by roles, instance profiles, and policies through the "iam_name_prefix" parameter.
+If this switch is not set, all IAM entitities default to using "Ec2InstanceMaker" as the prefix.
+This makes it easier for DevOps teams to incorporate Ec2InstanceMaker into architectures that are based on users assuming predefined roles to perform activities in the AWS environment.

 * Email notifications via SNS whenever an instance is created or deleted.

 * Identification of the instance owner, email address, and department using